 To the extent that EPS for class A and class B common shares exceed the first target dividend level of \$0.485 per share per quarter, and there is sufficient operating surplus as defined in the Company's Articles of Incorporation, undistributed earnings would be allocated to class C common shares for the purpose of calculating EPS under the two-class method.
 Otherwise, class C common shares would not participate in earnings.
-To date, class C common shares have not participated in earnings because the EPS for class A and class B common shares have not exceeded the first target dividend level of \$0.485 per share per quarter and there has not been adequate operating surplus.
+To date, class C common shares have not participated in earnings.
+Although the EPS for class A and class B common shares have exceeded the first target dividend level of \$0.485 per share per quarter for certain quarters there has not been adequate operating surplus for class C shares to participate in earnings.

-(Tabular amounts in thousands of United States dollars, except per share amount and number of shares or as otherwise indicated)
+Notes to Interim Consolidated Financial Statements (Tabular amounts in thousands of United States dollars, except per share amount and number of shares or as otherwise indicated)